superapp

 JWT verification

-DuckDB execution → routes to correct database
+Query execution → routed to the correct database driver

 Response